-Maintain a consistent branch history by enforcing a merge strategy when a pull request is completed.
+Maintain a consistent branch history by enforcing a merge strategy when a pull request finishes.
 Select Enforce a merge strategy and pick an option to require that pull requests merge using that strategy.

 - Squash merge - Complete all pull requests with a squash merge, creating a single commit in the target branch with the changes from the source branch.
 Learn more about squash merging and how it affects your branch history.

 Set a policy requiring changes in a pull request to build successfully with the protected branch before the pull request can be completed.
-Even if you're using continuous integration (CI) on your development branches to catch problems early, build policies reduce build breaks and keep your tests results passing.
+Build policies reduce breaks and keep your test results passing.
+Build policies help even if you're using continuous integration (CI) on your development branches to catch problems early.

-When a build validation policy is enabled, a new build is queued when a new pull request is created or when changes are pushed to an existing pull request targeting this branch.
+When a build validation policy is enabled, a new build queue when a new pull request is created.
+A new build also queues when changes are pushed to an existing pull request targeting this branch.
 The build policy then evaluates the results of the build to determine whether the pull request can be completed.

 Before specifying a build validation policy, you must have a build definition.
 If you don't have one, see Create a build definition and choose the type of build that matches your project type.

-Choose Add build policy and configure the desired options in the Add build policy window.
+Choose Add build policy and configure your options in Add build policy.

-- Choose the type of Trigger - either Automatic (whenever the source branch is updated) or Manual.
+Choose the type of Trigger.
+Select Automatic (whenever the source branch is updated) or Manual.

-- Configure the Policy requirement.
-If set to Required, builds must complete successfully in order to complete pull requests.
+Select the Policy requirement.
+If you choose Required, builds must complete successfully to complete pull requests.
 Choose Optional to provide a notification of the build failure but still allow pull requests to complete.

-- Set a build expiration to make sure that updates to your protected branch don't break changes in open pull requests.
+Set a build expiration to make sure that updates to your protected branch don't break changes for open pull requests.